AlexKautz/AlexKautz.github.io/_posts/2020-09-12-How-people-and-technology-turned-my-differences-into-strengths.markdown

 date:   2020-09-12 14:00:00 -0400
 categories: disability, technology, people
 ---
-I am currently writing this blog post in Google Docs using it's integrated voice typing.
+I am currently writing this blog post in Google Docs using its integrated voice typing.
 I hit ⌘+Shift+S and say “comma and then the text appears”, and then the text appears.
 To be honest, I use voice typing to write all of the posts in my blog, and without it, they would be impossible.
 In this blog post, I want to describe my experience of being neurodiverse.
 I also want to talk about the two things that have helped me the most: people and technology.

 # More than just a disability
 In 2005 I was diagnosed with the disability “[developmental prosopagnosia](https://www.faceblind.org/)” by neurologists at the University of Rochester Medical Center.
 Also called “face-blindness”, it is a disorder that affects perception and memory and prevents me from remembering people’s names and recognizing their faces.
 In one test I completed, I was significantly better remembering a series of faces when they were turned upside down rather than right side up.
 An upside-down face is just an object to be remembered like everything else, but in the correct orientation, it gets filed away in a special part of memory, a part of memory that I lack.